sbl1996/horch/README.md

 - horch: tensor and operators on it
 - optim: optimizers to train network (now only SGD)
 - layers: common deep neural network components
-- utils: miscellaneous functions for data preprocessing, model evaluating and others
+- utils: misc for data preparing and model evaluating

 ## Imports
 Import statements below are recommended.